Prostitution in Mongolia: Sex trafficking

 Mongolia is a source and destination country for women, and children subjected to sex trafficking.
-One of the major destinations is China, where the victims are forced enforced endenture to repayment the people smugglers to the "fee" to get them abroad.
+One of the major destinations is China, where the victims are forced into indentured repayment of the "fee" to smuggle them abroad.
 Women and girls are subjected to sex trafficking in Mongolian massage parlors, hotels, bars, and karaoke clubs.
 Women are subjected to forced prostitution after entering into commercially brokered marriages to Chinese men and, with decreased frequency, South Korean men.
 Traffickers sometimes use drugs, fraudulent social networking, online job opportunities, or English language programs to lure Mongolian victims into sex trafficking.
 A significant number of Mongolian victims from rural and poor economic areas are subjected to sex trafficking in Ulaanbaatar and border areas.

-Article 113 of the criminal code prohibits all forms of human trafficking, however, authorities frequently charged suspected sex traffickers under article 124, which criminalises inducing others into and organising prostitution but does not require the element of force, fraud, or coercion that defines a trafficking crime.
+Article 113 of the criminal code prohibits all forms of human trafficking; however, authorities frequently charge suspected sex traffickers under article 124, which criminalizes inducing others into and organizing prostitution but does not require the element of force, fraud, or coercion that defines a trafficking crime.
 Authorities prosecuted 37 defendants and convicted eight under article 124 in 2016; however, it was unclear how many of these cases had direct links to sex trafficking.

-The continued development of the mining industry in southern Mongolia led to an increase in internal and international migration, increasing the risk of trafficking, particularly along the China–Mongolia border.
+The continued development of the mining industry in southern Mongolia has led to an increase in internal and international migration, increasing the risk of trafficking, particularly along the China–Mongolia border.
 Young women are at risk of being exploited in prostitution by truck drivers transporting coal who are awaiting border crossing.
-Some Mongolian children sometimes subjected to sex trafficking, often with familial complicity.
+Mongolian children are sometimes subjected to sex trafficking, often with familial complicity.
 Previous reports allege corruption among Mongolian officials impedes the government's anti-trafficking efforts.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Mongolia as a 'Tier 2 Watch List' country.